NEW HOME BUYERS BEWARE

 It is difficult to pin liability for the growth of mold on any individual person or entity, because mold is known to grow anywhere there is moisture.
 All homes have moisture.
 Therefore, proving the seller or builder is somehow responsible for the growth or existence of mold may be difficult.
 It may be a bit easier for a tenant to hold a landlord liable, particularly where the landlord is responsible for the maintenance of the home.

-The issues described above represent common real estate problems affecting the sale of real estate.
+As Indianapolis real estate attorneys the issues described above represent common real estate problems affecting the sale of real estate.
 They are by no means an exhaustive list.
 What is obvious from this brief survey of real estate related issues, is that there are a great number of legal issues that affect real estate and the people who buy and sell it.
 When things go wrong, consult with a qualified experienced real estate lawyer, and take steps to protect your rights and your investment.